 Asheville Ballet has created and found funding for scholarships for advanced dancers to pursue professional work in New York and Europe, and for underprivileged children to study dance in Asheville.
 The company has worked with Project Steam, Make-A-Wish Foundation, Helpmate, Elida Home, Presbyterian Home for Children, and local churches to locate and encourage new dancers and dance-appreciators.
 The Tix for Tots program makes hundreds of tickets available to introduce young people to the wonders of dance.

-For more information email the company’s professional school, The Asheville Academy of Ballet at firstname.lastname@example.org.
+For more information email The Asheville Ballet at firstname.lastname@example.org, or call Director Ann Dunn at 828-215-3728.